highcharts/highcharts/docs/chart-concepts/understanding-highcharts.md

 Tooltip
 -------

-When hovering over a series or a point on the chart you can get a tooltip that describes the values on that perticular part of the chart.
+When hovering over a series or a point on the chart you can get a tooltip that describes the values on that particular part of the chart.

 See [Tooltip](https://highcharts.com/docs/chart-concepts/tooltip) for more information.